The Basics of Textile Recycling

 Textile recycling is the process by which old clothing and other textiles are recovered for reuse or material recovery.
 It is the basis for the textile recycling industry.
 In the United States, this group is represented by SMART, the Association of Wiping Materials, Used Clothing and Fiber Industries.
 The necessary steps in the textile recycling process involve the donation, collection, sorting and processing of textiles, and then subsequent transportation to end users of used garments, rags or other recovered materials.

 The basis for the growing textile recycling industry is, of course, the textile industry itself.
-The textile industry has evolved into a $1 trillion industry globally, comprising clothing, as well as furniture and mattress material, linens, draperies, cleaning materials, leisure equipment, and many other items.
+The textile industry has evolved into a nearly $1 trillion industry globally, comprising clothing, as well as furniture and mattress material, linens, draperies, cleaning materials, leisure equipment, and many other items.

 The Urgency to Recycle Textiles